‘Vanderpump Rules’ Jax Taylor: It’s ‘Rude’ When People Ask About Marriage

 Jax Taylor doesn’t want to be asked about his potential plans to marry Brittany Cartwright.

-Following weeks of rumors claiming the Vanderpump Rules star may be secretly engaged to his girlfriend of about 2 years, Taylor has spoken out against the ongoing questions into his relationship and where he and Cartwright are headed.
+Following weeks of rumors claiming the Vanderpump Rules star may be secretly engaged to his girlfriend of about two years, Taylor has spoken out against the ongoing questions about his relationship and where he and Cartwright are headed.

 On Twitter, Jax Taylor sent a message to his fans and followers about the issue.
 The message read, “This might be just me but I think it’s rude when people ask some one, ‘When are you getting married?'”